 Let’s say they transfer the deed to their company name.
 When the maintenance fees come due, they have no intention of doing anything about them.
 The companies are usually LLCs, so no natural person can be sued.
 They are long gone, even if you can track down a responsible party to prosecute.
 This fraud is responsible for over $8 million in unpaid maintenance fees in the industry, spilling over onto other owners and raising expenses for everyone.
 Thus, Viking ships are critical timeshare scams to avoid.

-The Best Way To Avoid Timeshare Resale Scams
+How to Avoid Timeshare Resale Scams

 What to Do if You’ve Been Scammed